phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ## Labels

-For small examples it's also possible to simply label all of the data.
+For small examples it's possible to simply label all of the data.

 ```edn
 {:a [0 1 2 3 4],